Infineon/mtb-example-psoc6-dual-cpu-ipc-pipes/README.md

 ## Debugging

 You can debug the example to step through the code.
-In the IDE, use the **\<Application Name> Debug (KitProg3)** configuration in the **Quick Panel**.
-For more details, see the "Program and Debug" section in the Eclipse IDE for ModusToolbox User Guide: *{ModusToolbox install directory}/ide_{version}/docs/mt_ide_user_guide.pdf*.
+In the IDE, use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
+For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox User Guide](https://www.cypress.com/MTBEclipseIDEUserGuide).

+**Note:** **(Only while debugging)** On the CM4 CPU, some code in `main()` may execute before the debugger halts at the beginning of `main()`.
+This means that some code executes twice - before the debugger stops execution, and again after the debugger resets the program counter to the beginning of `main()`.
+See [KBA231071](https://community.cypress.com/docs/DOC-21143) to learn about this and for the workaround.

 ## Design and Implementation

 In this code example, the CM4 CPU is the primary CPU, which is responsible to initialize the system.
 To avoid any access to uninitialized hardware, the CM0+ waits for CM4 to complete the system initialization by waiting for an IPC command.
 This code example handles four types of IPC commands:

-- `IPC_CMD_INIT`: CM0+ waits for this command to initialize
+- `IPC_CMD_INIT`: CM0+ waits for this command to initialize.
-- `IPC_CMD_START`: CM0+ waits for this command to enable a watchdog timer and the Crypto block
+- `IPC_CMD_START`: CM0+ waits for this command to enable a watchdog timer and the Crypto block.
-- `IPC_CMD_STOP`: CM0+ waits for this command to disable a watchdog timer and the Crypto block
+- `IPC_CMD_STOP`: CM0+ waits for this command to disable a watchdog timer and the Crypto block.
-- `IPC_CMD_STATUS`: CM4 waits for this command to print a number to the terminal
+- `IPC_CMD_STATUS`: CM4 waits for this command to print a number to the terminal.

 The CM0+ CPU uses a watchdog timer to periodically wake itself  up from sleep.
 Once it wakes up, it generates a 32-bit random number using the crypto block and sends it to the CM4 CPU.

 The CM4 CPU checks if the user has pressed the kit button.
-On press, it informs CM0+ to start creating random numbers.
-On release, it instructs CM0+ to stop creating random numbers.
+When a button press is detected, CM4 informs CM0+ to start creating random numbers.
+When the button is released, CM4 instructs CM0+ to stop creating random numbers.
 When CM4 receives a message from CM0+, it parses it and prints the random number to the terminal.

    **Figure 2.
 Firmware Flowchart**